layer5io/istio-service-mesh-workshop/lab-10/README.md

 root-cert.pem
 ```

-PWK machine doesnot have openssl installed.
-Lets install it:
+MacOS should have openssl available.
+If your machine does not have openssl install, install it:
 ```sh
 yum install -y openssl
 ```